joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

-## Who is using

-The author `Joe_Sky` and his front-end team in jd.com.
-It has been used in more than 4 production systems.

 ## License